Thelymitra pallidiflora

-Thelymitra pallidiflora, commonly called the pale sun orchid, is a species of orchid that is endemic to Victoria.
+Thelymitra pallidiflora, commonly called pale sun orchid, is a species of orchid that is endemic to Victoria.
 It has a single erect, channelled, leaf and up to ten white to very pale blue, self-pollinating flowers which only open on hot days.

 Description

 Thelymitra pallidiflora is a tuberous, perennial herb with a single erect, channelled, linear to lance-shaped leaf 100-250 mm long and 5-12 mm wide with a purplish base.
 Between two and ten white to very pale blue flowers 10-30 mm wide are arranged along a flowering stem 150-450 mm tall.
 The sepals and petals are 10-20 mm long and 3-8 mm wide.
 The column is white or pale blue, 5-6.5 mm long and 2.5-3.5 mm wide.
 The lobe on the top of the anther is dark brown or black with a yellow tip, tubular and gently curved.
 The side lobes curve upwards and have, toothbrush-like tufts of white hairs.
 Flowering occurs in October and November but the flowers open only on warm to hot days, and then only slowly.